Do You Need All Your Thoughts?

 When Thinking Stops You Experience Peace and Happiness

 You deserve to give your mind some rest, at least for a few moments during the day.
-You can learn to resist the temptation to be always thinking.
+You can learn to resist the temptation to be constantly thinking.

-The mind is afraid to stop thinking, afraid of what will happen if it becomes quiet.
+The mind is afraid to stop thinking, fearful of what will happen if it becomes quiet.
 When the mind becomes quiet, peace and happiness well up from the inside.

 When the quantity of thoughts decreases, there is no vacuum.
-Instead of the mind’s nonstop activity, there will be inner peace and inner happiness.
-You can experience them even in the midst of activity, at work, at home and everywhere else.
+Instead of the mind’s nonstop activity, there will be inner peace and happiness.
+You can experience them even amid activity, at work, at home, and everywhere else.

 An Exercise